eri-gon/RecipeProject/README.md

 ## Baseline Model
 I used a random forest classifier with max_depth of 3 and 100 trees.
 I used two columns to make features for the model.
 First, I one hot encoded submitted_past_2013.
 Second, I used Countvectorizer to transform tags into features.
 I used these features, because I noticed that there was a difference between recipes submitted past and before 2013.
 I used tags, because there are many tags that can be used to determine the time category of each recipe.
 Tags such as 'easy', 'oven' and '60-min-or-less'.

-After fitting the model, the accuracy score was [BLANK]
+After fitting the model, the accuracy score was **0.6641**.
+I think this is an acceptable accuracy, because my model performs better than random guessing.

 ---

 ## Final Model
 In my final model, I added two extra features, n_steps and n_ingredients.
 Furthermore, I used grid search to optimize the max_depth with depth 3,15,19,23,27.
 The main reason I chose these hyperparameters was because my choice of Countvectorizing each recipe tag was extremely time consuming as it created over 800 features.
 Using any tree depth greater than 20 made my computer struggle.

 My final model used a tree depth of 27.
-The accuracy of the model increased to [BLANK]
+The accuracy of the model increased to **0.7837**.
+This makes sense, because increasing the tree depth would in turn increase the accuracy of the model when it is not overtraining.

 ---